CLEAR ON CALORIES

 Beverages are an important part of a healthy, balanced diet: they quench thirst, provide hydration, and also provide essential vitamins and minerals delivering needed energy to your body.
 In fact, many of the beverage industry’s products, including bottled water, juices, sports drinks, teas, milk and diet soft drinks can be catalysts to health and fitness.

 Our beverage industry places the interest of consumers foremost in their decision-making.
 This has lead to several industry innovations to improve the health of consumers.

-Initiatives like Clear on Calories and School Beverage Guidelines are prime examples of how our industry is providing common sense help for customers.
+Initiatives like School Beverage Guidelines are prime examples of how our industry is providing common sense help for customers.
 Learn more about what the beverage industry is doing by reading the information posted in this section.